nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 39 - Kaelen's Despair.md

 ### Scene 3: The Intervention

 - **Key Event:** Angelica stops Kaelen, not with an order, but with a plea to find a "New Purpose" in the light.
-  - _Character Defining Moment:_ **Angelica Vance** — Shows Kaelen that he isn't just a weapon or a shadow, but a person with a life worth living beyond the war.
+  - _Character Defining Moment:_ **Angelica Ward** — Shows Kaelen that he isn't just a weapon or a shadow, but a person with a life worth living beyond the war.
-  - _Key Dialog:_ **Angelica Vance:** "I didn't give you my blood so you could waste it on a machine.
+  - _Key Dialog:_ **Angelica Ward:** "I didn't give you my blood so you could waste it on a machine.
 You're coming with me.
 Into the light.
 As a man, not a mask."

 ---